Taras101010/Prakt-3-Volosovets/README.md

-# Prakt-3-Volosovets
+# Prakt-Volosovets
-Repository for practical work  № 3
+Repository for practical work